 The three Integrations courses (see below) are designed to offer a culminating experience to students.
 These courses challenge students to take the skills and knowledge from the Foundations and Explorations courses, as well as their majors, and apply them to interdisciplinary consideration of thematic questions.

-In addition to the above, students will also take one or multiple courses that emphasize community led and mission driven courses, referred to as Experiential Learning for Mission which emphasize the university’s commitment to promotion of social justice.
+In addition to the above, students will also take one or multiple courses that emphasize mission-driven community engagement, referred to as Experiential Learning for Mission which emphasize the university’s commitment to promotion of social justice.

 Foundations (Years 1-2)